IsaacJCarnes/MazeGen/README.md

 ## Contributors

+Adriana: - Landing page index.html
+        - style.css of the landing page
+        - Start button on land page
-Adriana - Landing page index.html -style.css of the landing page -fade in of the character using uikit -shaken of the character usuing uikit -readme.md
+        - fade in and shaken of the character using Uikit
+        - readme.md

 Phalen: - API calls for landing page gif, random character display, and for food gif on highscores
         - Character movement functions and keys events, checking if wall or if finished